GTNewHorizons/GT5-Unofficial/docs/RecipeBuilder.md

 ## Special Value and Special Item

 These are considered legacy.
-IGT_RecipeMap should avoid using these and use the more readable metadata system.
+IRecipeMap should avoid using these and use the more readable metadata system.

-## Use recipe builder or add() directly inside IGT_RecipeMap.doAdd()?
+## Use recipe builder or add() directly inside IRecipeMap.doAdd()?

 You SHOULD use the recipe builder and delegate further processing to the doAdd() on that recipe map. e.g. UniversalDistillation
 However, there are situations that you need to bypass those logic.
 Then add() is a valid choice.